Zooce/zomb-file/README.md

     ]
 ```

 Now let's see an equivalent ZOMB file _without_ using macro batching.
-If you had many more values here, you can see how the batching syntax will be much easier to maintain over time.
+If you had many more values here, you can imagine how the batching syntax will be much easier to maintain over time.

 ```zomb
 $color = {